MicrosoftDocs/architecture-center/docs/example-scenario/data/real-time-lakehouse-data-processing-content.md

 Reliability ensures your application can meet the commitments you make to your customers.
 For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

-- Event Hubs offers 90-day data retention on the premium and dedicated tiers.
+- Event Hubs offers 90-day data retention on the Premium and Dedicated tiers.
 For failover scenarios, you can set up a secondary namespace in the paired region and activate it during failover.

 - Azure Synapse Spark pool jobs are recycled every seven days as nodes are taken down for maintenance.
 Consider this activity as you work through the service level agreements (SLAs) tied to the system.
 This limitation isn't an issue for many scenarios where recovery time objective (RTO) is around 15 minutes.